 Central to our mission at Artspace 304 is the support and appreciation of regional arts and culture.
 Participation in these programs shape and affirm our communities’ character, while reinforcing a productive and vibrant local economy.
 Many of our regional artists demonstrate their commitment to community work by creating opportunities for participation in the arts for our area residents, especially younger members.
-The creation of our Artists Council in 2022, consisting of fifteen members and representing a twenty-four county area, and a more robust Southern Arts Fund are exemplary of our commitment to the regional arts community.
+The creation of our Artists Council in 2022 and the continued growth of our Southern Arts Fund are exemplary of Artspace 304’s commitment to the regional arts community.

 Our regional involvement includes the Southern Illinois Mural Project, with a goal of engaging local artists to showcase the history of our region via large-scale visual storytelling.
 By funding regional community arts organizations as well as the work of individual artists, the Southern Illinois Mural Project hopes to empower underserved communities and to cultivate public art throughout the region.
 Through the Southern Illinois Mural Project, we have placed five murals in Carbondale, Herrin, Marion, and Murphysboro.
 We plan to expand our public arts program to include sculptural work and further fund additional projects.

 Artspace 304 has facilitated arts education and cultural experiences for the young people of the region for decades by partnering with local schools and communities, and by providing opportunities for engaged learning and family participation.
-We offer a variety of social events throughout the year that captivate and advance the different interests of the youngest members of our community.
-Our latest project was carried out in collaboration with the School of Journalism at Southern Illinois University, and consisted of the funding of a youth video workshop focused on documenting the Black Lives Matter movement and the creation of the Africana Studies Program at SIU.
+We offer a variety of cultural events throughout the year that captivate and advance the different interests of the youngest members of our community.
+Recently, we collaborated with the School of Journalism at Southern Illinois University to offer a youth video workshop that focused on documenting the Black Lives Matter movement and the creation of the Africana Studies Program at SIUC.

 POETRY OUT LOUD

 Poetry Out Loud is a national arts education program that encourages the study and writing of poetry by offering free educational materials, and grants high school students across the country the opportunity to recite work at a yearly national competition.
-Artspace 304 works with all Southern Illinois high schools to coordinate regional applications for the program, which helps students master public speaking skills, build self-confidence, and learn about contemporary life and literary history.
+Artspace 304 works with all Southern Illinois high schools to coordinate regional applications for the program, which helps students master public speaking skills, build self-confidence, and learn about literary history.
 Poetry Out Loud is presented by the National Endowment for the Arts and the Poetry Foundation.
+This program is partially supported by a grant from the Illinois Arts Council Agency, a state agency.

 As Southern Illinois’ regional arts council, we support artists and organizations in the area by providing a variety of services; these include efforts to identify arts funding opportunities, guidance in the grant writing process, access to exhibition spaces, and timely seminars highlighting new opportunities for regional artists.